+- This form:

-- This form; - Any transcript from this institution, or any junior college or four-year institutions you haveattended:
+- Any transcript from this institution, or any junior college or four-year institutions you have attended;

+- GRE test scores.

-You agree to disclose these records only to determine your eligibility for the GATP and for
+You agree to disclose these records only to determine your eligibility for the GATP and to graduate survey research.

+Signature Date

+Program Director Date